banesullivan/server-thread/README.md

 [![PyPI](https://img.shields.io/pypi/v/server-thread.svg?logo=python&logoColor=white)](https://pypi.org/project/server-thread/)
 [![conda](https://img.shields.io/conda/vn/conda-forge/server-thread.svg?logo=conda-forge&logoColor=white)](https://anaconda.org/conda-forge/server-thread)

-Launch a WSGIApplication in a background thread with werkzeug.
+Launch a WSGI or ASGI Application in a background thread with werkzeug or uvicorn.

 This application was created for [`localtileserver`](https://github.com/banesullivan/localtileserver) and provides the basis for how it can launch an image tile server as a